-That said, hobby farming differs from homesteading because hobby farmers must have another way to make an income outside of their farm entirely.
+That said, hobby farming differs from homesteading because hobby farmers are generally not using the land to support themselves.

-While homesteaders are not exclusively motivated by profit, there is a component to their work that allows them to survive, unlike hobby farming.
+While homesteaders are not necessarily motivated by profit, there is a component to their work that allows them to survive, unlike hobby farming.

 A farmer will spend a great deal of their time ensuring that their soil is healthy enough to sustain crops.

-This may not be as much of a concern for a rancher whose primary focus is on livestock, but they will still need land with sufficient natural resources to support their animals.
+This may not be as much of a concern for a rancher whose primary focus is on livestock (although they will still need land with sufficient natural resources to support their animals).

 Homesteaders will need healthy soil if they intend to grow crops on their land, but many homesteads are also built on land with lower-quality soil and fewer resources.

 Homesteaders have more flexibility and may choose to grow crops that work in the type of soil that they have or to raise livestock instead.